PionixPublic/phyverso-yocto/README.md

 > Please only use the SSH URL to access the repositories on git.pionix.com
 > because using HTTPS can break things down the line.

-During building, the build process will need your SSH key password for accessing BaseCamp sources and library repositories.
+During building, the build process may need your SSH key password for accessing sources and library repositories.
 To also make the non-interactive phases of the build process use your password, you will have to set your SSH key password in the current SSH session: